peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDateConverter.md

 **Returns:**

-* A CBOR object encoding the given date fields according to the conversion type used to create this date converter.
+* A CBOR object encoding the specified date fields according to the conversion type used to create this date converter.

 **Throws:**